cronvel/rest-query/PROMISE_ASYNC_AWAIT_TODO.md

 ## Usage Overview

 OK	GET root
-.
-GET doc
+OK	GET doc
 .
 GET collection
 .
 GET attachment
-.
-POST a doc on a collection
+OK	POST a doc on a collection
 .
 POST doc+attachment with multipart body
 .
 POST on doc to built-in method
 .
 POST on doc to userland method